Kongsberg attack: Attack

 Police were first notified of a person walking around Kongsberg with a bow and arrows in a quiver on his shoulder at 18:12 CEST.
 Upon receiving the first calls, a patrol was quickly sent to the location of the attack, followed by three others.
 Armed officers first confronted the perpetrator six minutes after the first calls, but he shot several arrows at them and escaped.
 Afterwards, he committed the attack and killed his victims, according to the police chief.

 The perpetrator is said to have first started attacking people inside a Coop Extra supermarket in Kongsberg and then moved over a large area.
 Police said that he first started firing arrows at people but constantly missed, that he used two other weapons in addition to the bow and arrow, and that all of the fatalities were a result of stabbings rather than arrow shots, as he discarded or lost his bow at some point during the attack.
+At least one non-fatal injury was attributed to an arrow shot into a man's back.
 Pictures have been published of arrows lodged in walls at the scene.
 The perpetrator left the store and continued his attacks in the street and at a residential area.

 As the attack continued, police cordoned off several parts of Kongsberg.
 An arrest was eventually made at 18:47, 35 minutes after the attack began; explaining the delay of the arrest, a police official described the situation as "confusing".
 A warning shot was fired at the time of the arrest, according to the police chief.
-By the time of the arrest, the attack had spurred a large emergency response including 22 heavily-armed police patrols, more than ten ambulances, and two helicopters.
+By the time of the arrest, the attack had spurred a large emergency response including 22 heavily armed police patrols, more than ten ambulances, and two helicopters.
 The attack was the deadliest in Norway since those committed by Anders Behring Breivik a decade earlier.